foamyesque/CC/Readme.md

   Elections are held once a year, for one year terms, every August.
 The nomination phase will run from August 6 to August 13, and the voting phase from August 16 to August 23.

-  Councillors may not serve more than two consecutive terms.
+  Councillors may not serve more than two consecutive terms, but any number of terms in total.

   Councillors may be removed for cause and for non-performance:
   <ol>